Spectral stability and instability of solitary waves of the Dirac equation with concentrated nonlinearity: The Soler model with concentrated nonlinearity

-For the future use, let us mention that for a family of solitary waves with $\omega$ from an interval of $(-m,m)$, the relation \eqref{a-b-f} allows us to compute $\p_\omega\alpha(\omega)$ when $f$ is $C^1$ and its derivative does not vanish except possibly at $\alpha^2=0$:
+For future use, let us mention that for a family of solitary waves with $\omega$ from an interval of $(-m,m)$ the relation \eqref{a-b-f} allows us to consider $\alpha>0$ locally as a function of $\omega$ and to compute $\p_\omega\alpha(\omega)$ when $f$ is $C^1$ and its derivative does not vanish at a particular value of $\alpha^2$:

-Let us consider the spectrum of the operator corresponding to the linearization at the solitary wave $\phi\sb\omega e^{-\jj\omega t}$ from \eqref{solitary-wave}.
+Let us consider the spectrum of the operator corresponding to the linearization at the solitary wave $\phi_\omega(x)e^{-\jj\omega t}$ from \eqref{solitary-wave}.
 We use the Ansatz